-$$\widetilde{R} = \begin{cases} 0, & \text{with probability } 1 - u \\ R, & \text{with probability } u \end{cases},$$
+$$\tilde{R} = \begin{cases} 0, & \text{with probability } 1 - u \\ R, & \text{with probability } u \end{cases}$$ where R > 1.

-From the point of view of the initial date t = 0, both supervisory information and deposit withdrawals are independent random variables, denoted $\tilde{u}$ and $\tilde{v}$ , with cumulative distribution functions F(u) and G(v), respectively.
+From the point of view of the initial date t = 0, both supervisory information and deposit withdrawals are independent random variables, denoted \tilde{u} and \tilde{v} , with cumulative distribution functions F(u) and G(v), respectively.10

 There is, however, an important contractual difference between u and v.
-Deposit withdrawals v are assumed to be publicly observable and verifiable at t = 1.
+Deposit withdrawals v are assumed to be publicly observable and verifiable at date t = 1.
 On the other hand, the signal u observed by bank examiners is nonverifiable.
-This implies that the decision to support the bank or not cannot be specified ex ante as a function of the realization of $\tilde{u}$ , but will depend on the evaluation of the case by the agency responsible for LLR operations.
+This implies that the decision to support the bank or not cannot be specified ex ante as a function of the realization of \tilde{u} , but will depend on the evaluation of the case by the agency responsible for LLR operations.

-Each agency is assumed to care about the expected value of its final wealth net of the costs incurred in dealing with a bank failure.
+Each agency is assumed to care about the expected value of its final wealth net of the bankruptcy cost incurred in the event of a bank failure.
 Given this objective function, the two agencies may have different views on whether to support a bank with liquidity problems.
 There are two reasons for this.
 First, the deposit insurance corporation is obliged to compensate depositors if the bank fails, whereas the central bank does not have such liability.
-Second, we assume that the central bank incurs a fraction
+Second, we assume that the central bank incurs a fraction $\beta \in (0,1)$ of the bankruptcy cost c, while the deposit insurance corporation incurs a fraction $\gamma \in (0,1)$ of the cost c.11